Skip to main content

 console.log('Agent Token:', agentToken.access_token);

-The resulting agent token has the following claims:
+Resulting agent token claims:

 {